opa334/Choicy/README.md

 # Choicy

 Choicy adds the ability to individually configure tweak injection for applications and daemons.
 The configuration works by setting either a blacklist of tweaks not to load or a whitelist of the tweaks to exclusively load.
 Alternatively, it is also possible to disable tweak injection for an individual process altogether.
-There is also an an option to add an application shortcut to launch the application with or without tweaks once.
+There is also an option to add an application shortcut to launch the application with or without tweaks once.